venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-database/receive-polling-based-data-changed-messages-in-oracle-db-using-a-wcf-channel.md

 manager: "anneta"
 ---
 # Receive Polling-based Data-changed Messages in Oracle Database using the WCF Channel Model
-You can configure the [!INCLUDE[adapteroracle](../../includes/adapteroracle-md.md)] to poll an Oracle database table or view for any data changes.
+You can configure the [!INCLUDE [adapteroracle](../../includes/adapteroracle-md.md)] to poll an Oracle database table or view for any data changes.
 To perform such a polling operation, the adapter periodically executes a SQL query against an Oracle table or view followed by an optional PL/SQL code block.
-The results of the SQL query are then returned by the [!INCLUDE[adapteroracle_short](../../includes/adapteroracle-short-md.md)] to your code as a strongly-typed result set in an inbound POLLINGSTMT operation.
-For more information about the mechanism used to configure and perform polling on an Oracle database using the [!INCLUDE[adapteroracle_short](../../includes/adapteroracle-short-md.md)], see [Receive polling-based data-changed messages in Oracle Database adapter](../../adapters-and-accelerators/adapter-oracle-database/receive-polling-based-data-changed-messages-in-oracle-database-adapter.md).
+The results of the SQL query are then returned by the [!INCLUDE [adapteroracle_short](../../includes/adapteroracle-short-md.md)] to your code as a strongly-typed result set in an inbound POLLINGSTMT operation.
+For more information about the mechanism used to configure and perform polling on an Oracle database using the [!INCLUDE [adapteroracle_short](../../includes/adapteroracle-short-md.md)], see [Receive polling-based data-changed messages in Oracle Database adapter](../../adapters-and-accelerators/adapter-oracle-database/receive-polling-based-data-changed-messages-in-oracle-database-adapter.md).
 It is strongly recommended that you read this topic before proceeding.

- You configure the [!INCLUDE[adapteroracle_short](../../includes/adapteroracle-short-md.md)] to poll and Oracle database table or view by setting binding properties on an instance of **OracleDBBinding**.
-In the WCF channel model, you then use this binding to build a channel listener from which you can get an **IInputChannel** channel to receive the POLLINGSTMT operation from the adapter.
+ You configure the [!INCLUDE [adapteroracle_short](../../includes/adapteroracle-short-md.md)] to poll and Oracle database table or view by setting binding properties on an instance of <strong>OracleDBBinding</strong>.
+In the WCF channel model, you then use this binding to build a channel listener from which you can get an <strong>IInputChannel</strong> channel to receive the POLLINGSTMT operation from the adapter.

  For an overview of how to receive operations using an **IInputChannel** in WCF, see [Service Channel-Level Programming](https://msdn.microsoft.com/library/ms789029.aspx).